ansys/pyhps/doc/source/examples/ex_oidc_login.rst

 Workflow
 ~~~~~~~~

-1. Loads current tokens from storage (keyring or disk)
+1. Loads current tokens from the selected storage backend
 2. Uses the refresh_token to obtain new tokens without user interaction
-3. Saves the new tokens back to the same storage location
+3. Saves the new tokens back to the same selected backend

 This allows your application to: